colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Natural Language Processing/Concepts/Chatbot/RASA/data/nlu.md

 - i am currently living in mumbai
 - i am living near borivali
 - borivali
+- in mathura
+- In Kanpur
 - i am living in madhapur
 - currently living in mumbai
 - i am in mumbai
 - this place seems to be close to hyderabad
 - i feel this place is near to borivali
 - i am near to chennai
+- in mathura
+- In Kanpur
 - i think i am near to mumbai
 - i am looking for restaurants in mumbai
 - i am living in hyderabad
 - I am at Madhapur
 - I am at KPHB
+- in mathura
+- In Kanpur
+- my preffered location will be bengaluru
+- kanpur
+- kanpur
+- my location will be in mumbai
+- my location will be in hyderabad
+- i am looking in hyderabad
+- hyderabad
+- looking to eat in hyderabad
+- get me some food in hyderabad
+- i am looking to eat in mumbai
+- my area is mumbai
+- my location is hyderabad
+- my location is mathura
+- my location is kanpur
+- my location is chandausi
+- my location is moradabad
+- my location is delhi
+- my location is hyderabad
+- my location is kanpur
+- my prefered location is bengaluru
+- my prefered location will be hyderabad
+- my location will be noida
+- my prefered location is chennai
+- my location will be chennai
+- my location is kerala
+- my location is punjab
+- my location will be mumbai
+- i am living in mumbai
+- my location will be hyderabad
+- my location will be kerala
+- my location is mumbai
+- mumbai
+- delhi
+- my location will be in chennai
+- i think i am near to hyderabad
+- i am near to mumbai
+- chennai
+- punjab
+- i am looking in borivali
+- i am living in borivali
+- my location will be in borivali
+- madhapur
+- i am living in madhapur...
+- my location is andheri
+- i am currently living in mumbai
+- i am living near borivali
+- borivali
+- in mathura
+- In Kanpur
+- i am living in madhapur
+- currently living in mumbai
+- i am in mumbai
+- this place seems to be close to hyderabad
+- i feel this place is near to borivali
+- i am near to chennai
+- in mathura
+- In Kanpur
+- i think i am near to mumbai
+- i am looking for restaurants in mumbai
+- i am living in hyderabad
+- I am at Madhapur
+- I am at KPHB
+- in mathura
+- In Kanpur
+- my preffered location will be bengaluru
+- kanpur
+- kanpur
+- my location will be in mumbai
+- my location will be in hyderabad
+- i am looking in hyderabad
+- hyderabad
+- looking to eat in hyderabad
+- get me some food in hyderabad
+- i am looking to eat in mumbai
+- my area is mumbai
+- my location is hyderabad
+- my location is mathura
+- my location is kanpur
+- my location is chandausi
+- my location is moradabad
+- my location is delhi
+- my location is hyderabad
+- my location is kanpur
+- my prefered location is bengaluru
+- my prefered location will be hyderabad
+- my location will be noida
+- my prefered location is chennai
+- my location will be chennai
+- my location is kerala
+- my location is punjab
+- my location will be mumbai
+- i am living in mumbai
+- my location will be hyderabad
+- my location will be kerala
+- my location is mumbai
+- mumbai
+- delhi
+- my location will be in chennai
+- i think i am near to hyderabad
+- i am near to mumbai
+- chennai
+- punjab
+- i am looking in borivali
+- i am living in borivali
+- my location will be in borivali
+- madhapur
+- i am living in madhapur...
+- my location is andheri
+- i am currently living in mumbai
+- i am living near borivali
+- borivali
+- in mathura
+- In Kanpur
+- i am living in madhapur
+- currently living in mumbai
+- i am in mumbai
+- this place seems to be close to hyderabad
+- i feel this place is near to borivali
+- i am near to chennai
+- in mathura
+- In Kanpur
+- i think i am near to mumbai
+- i am looking for restaurants in mumbai
+- i am living in hyderabad
+- I am at Madhapur
+- I am at KPHB
+- in mathura
+- In Kanpur
+- my preffered location will be bengaluru
+- kanpur
+- kanpur
+- my location will be in mumbai
+- my location will be in hyderabad
+- i am looking in hyderabad
+- hyderabad
+- looking to eat in hyderabad
+- get me some food in hyderabad
+- i am looking to eat in mumbai
+- my area is mumbai
+- my location is hyderabad
+- my location is mathura
+- my location is kanpur
+- my location is chandausi
+- my location is moradabad
+- my location is delhi
+- my location is hyderabad
+- my location is kanpur
+- my prefered location is bengaluru
+- my prefered location will be hyderabad
+- my location will be noida
+- my prefered location is chennai
+- my location will be chennai
+- my location is kerala
+- my location is punjab
+- my location will be mumbai
+- i am living in mumbai
+- my location will be hyderabad
+- my location will be kerala
+- my location is mumbai
+- mumbai
+- delhi
+- my location will be in chennai
+- i think i am near to hyderabad
+- i am near to mumbai
+- chennai
+- punjab
+- i am looking in borivali
+- i am living in borivali
+- my location will be in borivali
+- madhapur
+- i am living in madhapur...
+- my location is andheri
+- i am currently living in mumbai
+- i am living near borivali
+- borivali
+- in mathura
+- In Kanpur
+- i am living in madhapur
+- currently living in mumbai
+- i am in mumbai
+- this place seems to be close to hyderabad
+- i feel this place is near to borivali
+- i am near to chennai
+- in mathura
+- In Kanpur
+- i think i am near to mumbai
+- i am looking for restaurants in mumbai
+- i am living in hyderabad
+- I am at Madhapur
+- I am at KPHB
+- in mathura
+- In Kanpur

 ## intent:telling_location_cuisine
 - i am looking for some [chinese](cuisine) food in mumbai